-Nondiscrimination Policy: South Plains College does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs and activities.
-The following person has been designated to handle inquiries regarding the non-discrimination policies: Vice President for Student Affairs, South Plains College, 1401 College Avenue, Box 5, Levelland, TX 79336.
-Phone number 806-716-2360.
+South Plains College does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs and activities.
+The following person has been designated to handle inquiries regarding the non-discrimination policies:

+Dr. Stan DeMerritt Vice President for Student Affairs South Plains College 1401 College Ave., Box 5 Levelland, Texas 79336 (806) 716-2360 sdemerritt@southplainscollege.edu